 Providers can refer an eligible Medi-Cal member to palliative care.
-Complete and send an Outpatient California Medi-Cal Prior Authorization Form and related medical records, by email or fax to the Prior Authorization Department.
+Complete and send an Outpatient California Medi-Cal Prior Authorization Form and related medical records, by email or fax to Health Net - Prior Authorization.
 The form is located in the Forms and References section of the Provider Library.